- Drug overdoses in Rhode Island are a public health crisis. The number of deaths are increasing.

 Policy on Identifying and Reporting Confirmed Accidental Drug-Related Overdose Deaths

-The most recent data (up to six months, but especially the most recent 2-3 months) is not complete and does not reflect the total number of deaths for those months.
+- The most recent 3 months of data are not complete and does not reflect the total number of deaths for those months.